FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing: Introduction

 In this work, we explore a novel inversion-free framework for text-driven video editing that overcomes the fundamental limitations of prior methods.
-Inspired by recent progress in flow-based inversion-free image editing~\cite{infedit, flowedit}, we develop a continuous editing paradigm that models the transformation from the original video to the edited result as a direct evolution in data space, governed by a learned Ordinary Differential Equation (ODE).
-Unlike traditional approaches that attempt to recover precise latent representations for each frame through inversion, where even minor errors can disrupt inter-frame structure, our method constructs a smooth transformation path that guides the video along its native spatiotemporal manifold.
-This progressive editing trajectory ensures that each intermediate state remains close to the original video’s dynamics, preserving fine-grained motion details, maintaining temporal consistency, and avoiding structural artifacts.
+Inspired by recent progress in flow-based inversion-free image editing~\cite{infedit, flowedit}, we develop an editing paradigm that models the transformation from the original video to the edited result as a direct evolution in data space, governed by a learned Ordinary Differential Equation (ODE).
+Unlike traditional approaches that attempt to recover precise latent representations for each frame through inversion, the inversion-free paradigm constructs a smooth transformation path that guides the video along its native spatiotemporal manifold, achieving significant improvements in editing fidelity and temporal consistency compared to traditional inversion methods.
+However, a straightforward application of this paradigm to video editing still presents significant challenges.
+First, the temporal dimension introduces substantially richer appearance and structural information across frames, making it more difficult to achieve drastic semantic transformations while preserving spatiotemporal plausibility.
+Second, the lack of explicit strong constraints leads to severe motion distortion and drift in the editing results.
+Besides, the compounded sampling noise across frames makes the system exceptionally sensitive to perturbations, undermining stability throughout the video sequence.
+To tackle these challenges, we develop three complementary, training-free flow correction strategies that jointly optimize appearance preservation, motion stability, and spatiotemporal coherence, yielding significantly improved editing quality and robustness.